frontid/dockerizer/docs/docs/troubleshoot.md

 # Chrome shows me "Your connection is not private" when I try to enter to the https dockerized page.

-Since dockerizer provides a self signed certificate to allow https localhost development, iy's common to see a warning link this:
+Since dockerizer provides a self signed certificate allowing https localhost development, it's likely you'll find a warning like this:

 [![](img/your-connection-is-not-private.png)](img/your-connection-is-not-private.png)

-The solution at chrome is to open a new tab and paste this command: `chrome://flags/#allow-insecure-localhost` mark the option to "enabled" and restart the browser:
+The solution for Chrome is opening a new tab and paste this command: `chrome://flags/#allow-insecure-localhost` mark the option to "enabled" and restart the browser:

 [![](img/conf-chrome-allow-https-self-signed.png) ](img/conf-chrome-allow-https-self-signed.png)

-Now chrome will show the page without prompting you with "Your connection is not private" anymore.
+Now Chrome will show the page without prompting you with "Your connection is not private" anymore.

 # I want PhpStorm stop debugging drush!